 On the left, you can see some powerful keywords related to ‘apartment decorating on a budget.’

 Play around with this to get inspired for your blog posts.

 2. Let Google finish your sentence

-One of my favourite ways to find out what people want to know is to type in half a sentence in Google and see what it says.
+One of my favorite ways to find out what people want to know is to type in half a sentence in Google and see what it says.

-When I type in small living room ideas for, google tells me small living room ideas for furniture and small living room ideas for Christmas (amongst many others).
+When I type in small living room ideas, google tells me small living room ideas for furniture and small living room ideas for Christmas (amongst many others).

 Also, don’t forget to scroll down the Google page.
 There you will find related queries to the phrase you Googled.
 Here’s what it tells me when I chose small living room ideas for Christmas.

 Related searches example: